SoapOperaTester/SoapOperaTesting/README.md

 **Round 7-11**
 ![Round 7-11](example_1/round7-11.png)

-- The Planner generates an actionable plan to reopen the closed tab by clicking the Three-dot menu.
+- The Planner generates an actionable plan to reopen the closed tab by selecting the Three-dot menu.
-- However, the Player incorrectly locates and taps the 'Share' icon instead.
+- The Player, however, incorrectly taps the 'Share' icon instead.
-- Recognizing the erroneous UI operation, the Planner adjusts the plan to click the 'X' button to cancel the action.
+- Recognizing this error, the Planner adjusts the plan to cancel the action by clicking the 'X' button.
-- This reveals a bug (Figure 3): the 'Back' icon turns black, and the title reverts to 'Recently Closed Tabs' while still displaying the selected websites after canceling the share action on the 'Recently Closed Tabs' page.
+- This reveals a bug (Figure 3): the 'Back' icon turns black (making it hard to see), and the title reverts to 'Recently Closed Tabs' while still displaying the selected websites after canceling the share action.
-- The Planner resumes the intended steps after correcting the erroneous operation and continues executing the actionable plan until the soap opera test is successfully completed.
+- The Planner resumes the intended steps and continues executing the plan until the soap opera test is successfully completed.

+**From this example, the following insights can be observed:**

+1. **Actionable Plan Generation**:
+   A single step in the soap opera test often requires executing multiple UI instructions.
+The Planner generates actionable plans based on the current GUI state and step knowledge from the SKG (e.g., round 1, round 4), increasing the likelihood of successfully completing the test.

+2. **Adaptive Planning**:
+   The Planner dynamically adjusts plans based on the GUI state (e.g., round 3).
+When execution deviates from the intended path, the Planner can correct the deviation and resume the mainline execution (e.g., round 7-11), ensuring the test is completed.

+3. **Non-Intrusive UI Operation Execution**:
+   The Player locates UI elements using grid numbers, a non-intrusive method that enhances the adaptability and generalizability of our approach across different applications.

+4. **Exploration Beyond Test**:
+   Deviations from the main test path can lead to unexpected discoveries.
+Similar to role-playing games where side quests emerge alongside the main quest, these deviations can reveal hidden bugs (e.g., round 7-9), inspiring further investigation and uncovering additional related issues.

+5. **Continuous Bug Detection**:
+   The Detector performs bug detection after each UI operation, identifying bugs during test execution (e.g., round 2) and upon test completion.
+By leveraging GUI state understanding and oracle knowledge from the SKG (e.g., round 2, round 6), the Detector can detect various bug types beyond just crashes.

-**Bugs Identified in: Firefox Formative Study**
+### **Bugs Identified in: Firefox Formative Study**

 | No. | Bug ID |
 |----------|----------|